-AAA is urging drivers to get a comprehensive vehicle maintenance inspection if they have not had one in the past year and to be especially alert to damaged wiring and loose electrical connections, worn or blistered fluid lines, leaking connections, severely worn brake components, and damaged heat shields.
+This type of inspection will help you avoid a vehicle fire especially if they have not had one in the past year.
+And during this inspection to be especially alert to damaged wiring and loose electrical connections, worn or blistered fluid lines, leaking connections, severely worn brake components, and damaged heat shields.

 * Check for wear and tear.
-Watch for fluid leaks under vehicles, cracked or blistered hoses or wiring that is loose has exposed metal or has cracked insulation.
+Watch for fluid leaks under vehicles, cracked or blistered hoses, or wiring that is loose has exposed metal or has cracked insulation.
 Have any of these conditions inspected and repaired as soon as possible.

 * Be alert to changes in the way your vehicle sounds when running, or to a visible plume of exhaust coming from the tailpipe.
 A louder than usual exhaust tone, smoke coming from the tailpipe, or a backfiring exhaust could mean problems or damage to the high-temperature exhaust and emission control system on the vehicle.
 Have vehicles inspected and repaired as soon as possible if exhaust or emission control problems are suspected.

-If your vehicle catches fire, firefighters recommend that you stop, pull to the side of the road, and turn off the ignition.
+If your vehicle catches fire, firefighters recommend that you, pull to the side of the road, stop, and turn off the ignition.
 Do not open the hood because more oxygen can make the fire larger and exposes you to a sudden flare-up.

-Make sure everyone gets out of the vehicle, move at least 100 feet away and call for help.
+Make sure everyone gets out of the vehicle, move at least 100 feet away, and call for help.
 Never return to the vehicle to fight the fire yourself.